 Aortic stenosis (AS) is a narrowing of the aortic valve opening.
 This valve controls the flow of blood from the heart to a large artery called the aorta.
 This artery carries blood from the heart to the rest of body.

-AS makes it difficult for blood to flow out of the heart.
+AS makes it hard for blood to leave the heart.
 It can decrease the amount of blood that goes to the body and cause a backup of blood into the heart.
-This backup can increase pressure in the heart and lungs.
+This backup can raise pressure in the heart and lungs.
 AS can range from mild to severe.

 The aortic valve has 3 flaps that should open and close smoothly.
-AS is caused by a defect or damage to these flaps.
-Common causes include:
+AS is caused by a problem with these flaps.
+Common reasons for the problems are:

-- A 2-part aortic valve that becomes stenotic with progressive wear and tear
+- A 2 part aortic valve narrows with wear and tear over time

-- An aortic valve that has only 1 cusp or has stenosis from birth
+- An aortic valve has only 1 cusp or was narrow from birth

 This condition is more common in men.

-Factors that may increase the risk of AS include:
+Things that may raise the risk of AS include: